ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Heterogeneous Tracker Networks

 Attackers may use a mix of tracking devices from different manufacturers (e.g., Apple AirTags, Tile, Samsung SmartTags) to exploit gaps in vendor-specific tracking protections.
 Many detection systems are brand-dependent, making them ineffective against mixed tracker deployments.
-The goal of the DULT protocol is to enable a cross-vendor framework; however, any slight differences in potential implementation could be exploited.
+The goal of the DULT protocol is to enable a cross-vendor framework; however, any slight differences in implementation could be exploited.

 The impact is high, as it circumvents traditional defenses.
-The likelihood is medium, as deploying multiple brands requires effort and coordination, and may demand deeper knowledge of platform-specific behaviors and limitations.
-This remains a medium-risk attack.
+The likelihood is medium, as deploying or selecting from multiple brands requires effort and coordination, and may demand deeper knowledge of platform-specific behaviors and limitations.
+Overall, this is medium risk attack.
 This attack can be mitigated by manufacturers adopting the DULT protocol and ensuring that the DULT protocol is sufficiently clear to minimize gaps in vendor-specific tracking protections.

 ## What is in scope